 On May 20, 2016, the Company entered into a Credit Agreement ("Agreement") with Texas Capital Bank, National Association ("TCB") for a term loan of \$8.0 million in senior credit facilities.
 The proceeds of the term loan were used by the Company to fund repurchases of the Company's common stock.
 Subject to the terms of the Agreement, on May 20, 2016, TCB advanced the Company \$100.00.
 On July 1, 2016, TCB advanced the remaining principal amount of \$7,999,900 per a promissory note dated May 20, 2016 between the Company and TCB, at a rate of 3.75% per annum plus LIBOR, payable monthly with a maturity date of July 2021 extended to June 2022 with Second Amendment.
 On August 26, 2016, the Company entered into a First Amendment to Credit Agreement with TCB.
 Pursuant to terms of the First Amendment to Credit Agreement, on August 26, 2016, TCB made an additional advance to the Company in principal amount of \$2,133,433 per an Amended and Restated Promissory Note dated August 26, 2016 between the Company and TCB.
-The additional proceeds of the term loan were used by the Company to fund the extinguishment of revenue sharing agreements.
-On June 11, 2018, the Company entered into a Second Amendment to Credit Agreement with TCB.
-Pursuant to the terms of the Second Amendment to Credit Agreement, TCB increased the current outstanding principal amount of the loan from TCB by \$9,000,000 to finance a portion of the purchase price of the Cord:Use Purchase.
+The additional proceeds of the term loan were used by the Company to fund the extinguishment of credit Agreement, TCB increased the current outstanding principal amount of the loan from TCB by \$9,000,000 to finance a portion of the purchase price of the Cord:Use Purchase.
 In connection therewith, Cryo-Cell executed and delivered to TCB a Second Amended and Restated Promissory Note, in the principal amount of \$15,500,000.
-As of the three months ended February 28, 2023 and 2022, the Company paid interest of \$0 and \$12,146, respectively, which is reflected in interest expense on the accompanying consolidated statements of income.
+As of July 1, 2022, the Company paid the TCB term loan in full.
+The Company has no further obligations under the Credit Agreement.